Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/tools/programming-tools.md

 ## Docker

-Since a Docker container provides a wide variety of programming tools that support the implementation and assessment of a Python program, it makes it easier for you to start programming right away!
+Since a Docker container provides a wide variety of programming tools that support the implementation and assessment of a web site component, it makes it easier for you to start programming right away!
 You are invited to use Docker Desktop to run programs that the course instructor provides to you through a Docker container.
 To learn more about Docker, you can visit the following web